 As with physicians and nurses, pharmacists routinely undergo harsh scrutiny for any criminal convictions, particularly convictions involving substance abuse.
+This is something our Orange County sex crimes law firm can help with.
 New applicants, and renewal applicants, must disclose all convictions, including pleas of no contest or any convictions that were set aside or deferred pursuant to Sections 1000 or 1203.4 of the Penal Code, including infractions, misdemeanor, and felonies.
 Infractions with a fine of less than $500 need not be reported unless the infraction involved alcohol or controlled substances.

 (a) Every license issued may be suspended or revoked.